Hastings Seafood and Wine Festival 2019

-Whilst it's not free, tickets are normally reasonably cheap.
-Last year in 2018 the cost was £2 in advance if you got them from the Hastings Information Centre, Muriel Matters House (formerly Aquila House), Breeds Place, Hastings, East Sussex TN34 3UY, or you could pay £3 on the gate if you preferred.
-The good news is that kids under 18 got in for free.
-This year's 2019 event is likely to be reasonably priced too we hope, although we don't yet have exact prices or more detailed information.
+Whilst it's not free, tickets are reasonably cheap.
+This year in 2019 the cost is £2.50 in advance if you get them from the Hastings Information Centre, Muriel Matters House (formerly Aquila House), Breeds Place, Hastings, East Sussex TN34 3UY, or you can pay £4 on the gate if you prefer.
+The good news is that kids under 18 get in for free.

 How and where to get tickets for the 2019 event.

 If you're interested in attending the 2019 Hastings Seafood and Wine Festival, make sure to visit the official website for the latest updates on what's going on and how and where you can buy tickets for this great event.